-The standards set out the requirement for the provision of off-street parking space for bikes, cars and motorcycles that is required to be provided as an integral part of any residential development proposal.
+This guidance sets standards for off-street parking space that is required to be provided as an integral part of any residential development proposal.
 Off-street car parking provision is generally required to be made where development involves the creation of new homes or the extension of existing residential buildings to avoid on-street problems such as pavement car parking or congested streets, resulting in a poorer public realm.